Cash Bar available.

 Make ticket reservations online or by calling the Jasper Park and Recreation Department at (812) 482-5959 between 8:00 a.m. and 4:00 p.m.
 Monday through Friday.

 Your train excursion aboard luxuriously restored, climate-controlled, vintage railroad cars departs from the Jasper Train Depot.
 The train travels through the scenic countryside of Southwestern Indiana, passes through the second longest railroad tunnel in Indiana and traverses several railroad trestles and bridges.
 The train cars are furnished with comfortable seating and restrooms.
 A cash bar is available.
 Beverages and light snacks will be available for purchase.
 NOTE: Bar is cash only; credit cards will not be accepted on board the train.

-After traveling approximately 25 miles, the train will arrive at the Historic French Lick Depot approximately one hour and forty-five minutes later.
-While in French Lick, you may step back in time and follow the footsteps of the rich and famous at the historic French Lick Springs Resort & Casino and the West Baden Springs Hotel - the ‘Carlsbad of the Midwest’.
-After spending approximately six hours in French Lick, the train will depart for the trip back to Jasper.
+After traveling approximately 2 hours and 25 miles, the train will arrive at the Historic French Lick Depot.
+While in French Lick, you may step back in time and follow the footsteps of the rich and famous at the historic French Lick Springs Resort & Casino and the West Baden Springs Hotel.
+You will also enjoy the French Lick Winery and the unique little shops at the hotels and in the quaint downtown area.
+You will be in French Lick approximately 3 and 1/2 hours.
+The train will depart at 3:30 for the return trip to Jasper.

 Indiana Railway Museum/1907 Monon Depot

 You will arrive in classic style at the historic French Lick 1907 Monon Depot.
 The Depot is the home of the Indiana Railway Museum and French Lick Scenic Railway.

 French Lick Springs Hotel